-EDSE 697 Extended Advanced Special Education Teaching Practicum

-This is an intensive field experience which is at least 12 weeks in duration.
+EDSE 697 Ext Advanced Spec Ed Teach Practicum credit(s): 6 This is an intensive field experience which is at least 12 weeks in duration.
 The graduate student will systematically take over all the responsibilities of the special education teacher for at least five weeks under the direction of the University supervisor and the cooperating special education teacher.